seanhrichardson/optic-math/topological-manifolds/topological-manifold.md

 <!---->

 Thus we have concluded that a manifold \\(M\\), in addition to being locally Euclidean, is also Hausdorff and 2nd countable.
-In fact, it has been shown /\*cite and say hard proof\*/ that if a topological space \\(X\\) is locally Euclidean, Hausdorff, and 2nd countable, then this topology arises from a manifold as defined above.
-Thus we can now provide a formal and modern definition of topological manifold.
+In fact, it has been shown /\*cite and say hard proof\*/ that if a topological space \\(X\\) is locally Euclidean, Hausdorff, and 2nd countable, then this topology arises from some some topological manifold as defined extrinsically.
+In other words, the following intrinsic definition identifies precisely the same topological spaces as the extrinsic definition.

-**Def (Topological Manifold).** A topological space \\(X\\) is a *topological manifold* if it is locally Euclidean, Hausdorff, and 2nd countable.
+**Intrinsic definition of topological manifold.** A topological space \\(M\\) is a *topological manifold* if it is locally Euclidean, Hausdorff, and 2nd countable.